 Do you have GI Bill benefits, but feel that college is not right for you?
-Well, many people don't know that the GI Bill is available for training at non-college-degree institutions.
+Well, many people don't know that the GI Bill is available for training for technical or vocational training.
+This type of training is called non-college-degree training by the VA

 What is a Non-College-Degree Institution?

 What exactly is a non-college-degree institution?
 Well this category of school includes trade schools, vocational schools, and specialized skill training schools.
 A few examples include:

 - truck driving

 - emergency medical training

 What Kind of GI Bill Benefit Can You Get at a Non-College Degree Institution?